yuin-fork-center/UnoWiFi-FirmwareUpdater-Plugin/README.md

 - Create a `tools` folder in your sketchbook, if it doesn't exist yet.
 - Unpack the zip archive into `tools` folder (it will look like `.../Arduino/tools/UnoWiFi/tool/UnoWiFi.jar`)
 - Restart the Arduino IDE.
+- If in the Mac OS, the `tools` folder path at `/Applications/Arduino.app/Contents/Java/tools/`.

 ## Usage